 Property Servitudes may pose serious impediments to your intention to use a property.
-It is critical that you research this aspect before making the decision to purchase.
+It is critical that you research this aspect before making the decision to purchase immovable property.

-The right a person has over the immovable property of another person is call a servitude.
+The right a person has over the immovable property of another person is called a servitude.

-The three main types of servitudes, including praedial, personal, and public servitudes.
+The three main types of servitudes include praedial, personal, and public servitudes.

 A praedial servitude is a limited real right constituted in favour of the owner of a property in his capacity as owner.